Hornby 14xx to 517 Class

 This is a basic description of how I converted a Hornby GWR 14xx class loco to a GWR 517 class.

 First gather as much picture evidence and line drawings of your chosen prototype.
-The 517 went through many changes in its life and you need to settle on one to model.
+The 517s went through many changes in their lives and you need to settle on one to model.
 Having said that, I wanted to capture the essence of the class in its early days, so my model is not an exact copy of the prototype.

 To start you need a Hornby 14xx.
 Any body colour will do as it will be repainted.
 Remove the body from the chassis